LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 An application may require a specific Logtalk version (e.g. the version used to test and certify it) and specific pack versions.
 These requirements may differ between applications.
-Therefore, a _virtual environment_ where an application requirements are fulfilled may be required to develop and run it.
-The virtual environment is essentially a registries/packs storage directory.
+Different applications may also have conflicting requirements.
+Therefore, a _virtual environment_ where an application requirements are fulfilled may be required to develop and/or run it.
+A virtual environment is essentially a registries/packs storage directory.

 Defining the `logtalk_packs` library alias in a settings file or defining the `LOGTALKPACKS` environment variable before starting Logtalk allows easy creation and switching between virtual environments.
-The directory being used can be queried by sending the `logtalk_packs/1` message to either the `packs` or `registries` objects.
+By using a per application settings file (or a per application environment variable definition) each application can thus use its own virtual environment.
+The directory being used can always be queried by sending the `logtalk_packs/1` message to either the `packs` or `registries` objects.

 When a virtual environment also requires a specific Logtalk version, this can be installed as a pack from the official